 But what did Sennheiser do?
 The headphone giant has been observing quietly from the sidelines like a fly on the wall, scouting out rivals and fervently making notes as they planned how to approach this particular headphone category.

 If there’s a feature you want from your wireless earbuds, the Momentum True Wireless probably has it.
-The spec list is so long so it’s hard to know where to start.
+The spec list is so long that it’s hard to know where to start.
 Even the battery life is a decent four hours, which compares to three hours on the Sony WF-1000X and five from the capable Bose SoundSport Free.

 As is the trend, the Sennheiser wireless earbuds come with their own carry case that doubles as a docking and charging station.
 This compact, fabric-covered box charges via USB-C, with the earpieces dropping into secure magnetic slots where they start charging via their gold contacts.